What is a clinical trial?

 What future treatments are in development?

-Stem cell therapies are another area of research in treatments for MS. There are currently several trials investigating the potential of various types of stem cells for different forms of MS. They include mesenchymal stem cell (MSCs), haematopoietic stem cells (HSCs) and neural stem cells (NSCs).
+Stem cell therapies are an area of research in treatments for MS. There are currently several trials investigating the potential of various types of stem cells for different forms of MS. They include mesenchymal stem cell (MSCs), haematopoietic stem cells (HSCs) and neural stem cells (NSCs).

 The Progressive MS Alliance, formed in 2013, is looking specifically at researching and developing more treatment options for people with the progressive forms of MS.